zianncupcake/Cheong-Zi-Ann/problem3/README.md

 Improvement: Using the subtraction operation rightPriority - leftPriority directly expresses the comparison in a more concise and efficient manner

+### prices dependency array
-prices dependency array: Including prices in the dependency array might cause unnecesary recalculations. since prices is not directly used in the calculation of sortedBalances
+Including prices in the dependency array might cause unnecesary recalculations. since prices is not directly used in the calculation of sortedBalances

 <img width="237" alt="image" src="https://github.com/zianncupcake/Cheong-Zi-Ann/assets/100258157/7f64d2b3-c3eb-4786-91ce-e0c4b968c38f">